Exploring the Essence of Egypt through Uday’s Lenses

 It was a very passionate endeavour, a trip to Egypt.

-My wife’s willingness to explore this ancient land of mystery was stalled for quite a few years until we got the opportunity again this year in April.
-And I must say, it was a wonderful experience!
+Uday’s wife’s willingness to explore this ancient land of mystery was stalled for quite a few years until they got the opportunity again this year in April.
+And he must say, it was a wonderful experience!

 It was a long process, deciding on the travel company.
-But looking at the value Thrillophilia was offering we had finally chosen to go with them.
+But looking at the value Thrillophilia was offering, they had finally chosen to go with them.
 Their professional nature and caring attitude towards the customers are commendable.

-Also, their communication skills are something to be proud of, we had all the info in our hands before boarding the flight, and even they were thorough in finalising the hotels and activities we wanted to do on this trip.
+Also, their communication skills are something to be proud of, Uday and his wife had all the info in their hands before boarding the flight, and even they were thorough in finalising the hotels and activities they wanted to do on this trip.

-We also wanted our trip to focus more on the cultural aspect of the region, and not just the famous attractions.
-Additionally, we really wanted to go for the Nile river cruise which was duly added to the itinerary as well.
+They also wanted the trip to focus more on the cultural aspect of the region, and not just the famous attractions.
+Additionally, they really wanted to go for the Nile river cruise which was duly added to the itinerary as well.

 A big shout out to Akhil for that!

-It was a trip of 11 days and we covered almost everything, starting from Cairo to Giza, Alexandria and Luxor.
-We got to know so many things about the place that no YouTube video or Google search can bring to you.
+It was a trip of 11 days and they covered almost everything, starting from Cairo to Giza, Alexandria and Luxor.
+They got to know so many things about the place that no YouTube video or Google search can bring to you.
 Talking with the local people of a region is the best way to know about a place.

-Human interactions can still overpower technology - this trip restored this belief of mine.
+Human interactions can still overpower technology, this trip restored this belief of Uday’s.

 The tour and its gems

-For some time, my wife and I were stunned to see the cityscapes of Cairo.
+For some time, Uday and his wife were stunned to see the cityscapes of Cairo.
 It was the perfect blend of the present and the past, with an impeccable scope for having a splendid future.
-It was a well-built city that gave you access to some of the most important signs of world history (like the pyramids and the museums).
+It was a well-built city that gave access to some of the most important signs of world history (like the pyramids and the museums).

-Our first day was spent in the Sahara Desert and the Bahariya Oasis.
-I must say this was the first time I had such an experience- the black and white sands gave a unique touch to the scenery, and the food at El Hez was delicious.
-We tried Fatta, Falafel, and Koshari, all of which were super savoury and gave us an idea of the regional agricultural products.
+Their first day was spent in the Sahara Desert and the Bahariya Oasis.
+Uday must say this was the first time he had such an experience – the black and white sands gave a unique touch to the scenery, and the food at El Hez was delicious.
+They tried Fatta, Falafel, and Koshari, all of which were super savoury and gave them an idea of the regional agricultural products.

 Exploring the cotton shops, the perfume factory and the papyrus fair the next day was awesome.
-We saw hundreds of varieties of cotton made here.
+They saw hundreds of varieties of cotton made here.
 Egyptian cotton is known to be the best quality cotton in the world, so buying a few products was the call of the day.
-Egypt is also famous for its attar and perfumes, and the factory producing these left us in awe.
-We witness the complex and fairly difficult process of making perfume, which only skilled hands could do justice to.
+Egypt is also famous for its attar and perfumes, and the factory producing these left them in awe.
+They witnessed the complex and fairly difficult process of making perfume, which only skilled hands could do justice to.

-And the Papyrus Fair successfully took us on a tour of the past.
-The first origin of paper was the papyrus tree, and each piece of paper was very precious, carefully made to perfection—the fair showcased many ancient drawings and scriptures that truly enlightened us.
+And the Papyrus Fair successfully took them on a tour of the past.
+The first origin of paper was the papyrus tree, and each piece of paper was very precious, carefully made to perfection, the fair showcased many ancient drawings and scriptures that truly enlightened them.

 Apart from these, the second day was marked with a visit to the iconic Giza pyramids as well.